 Glad I never told anyone I was bounced from Sewell.
-I have never lied except through omission.
+Never lie except through omission.
 Deneuve?
 I’m interested.
-From Peter I learn that one has to read about ten books to review one.
+Joe says he reads five or ten books to review one.
 No sweat.

 “I’m intrigued, highly intrigued.
 And flattered.”
 I sit with my fingertips touching each other.
 We eyeball each other for a few moments.
 Linda is always trying to read me, and I never look away.
 Got that from H.T.

 “Her name is Laura Essex.”
 I close my eyes.
 Lord it just can’t be.
-Because that could be a common name.
-On Long Island.
+That could be a common name on Long Island.

 “Evan?
 Earth to Evan?
 Don’t tell me you know her.”

-Open my eyes, hoping I look normal.
+Open my eyes, hoping to look blank.
 “I think I might.
 Where is she from again?”

 “Why don’t you ask her?
 The three of us are having lunch tomorrow.”
 Jesus.
 No sleep tonight.
 Homina, homina.

-Last time I saw Candy is at Rowan’s, ten years ago.
-She is with her older boyfriend, and doesn’t wave back.
+Last time I saw Candy was at Rowan’s, ten years ago.
+She’s with her older boyfriend, and doesn’t wave back.
 I wouldn’t have either.
 Hear a few snippets here and there.
 Barnard, check.
-Obsession with French culture, check.
+The French fetish, check.
 That’s about it.
 Locust Valley High School?
 News to me.
 We were in the same class, but not at the same time.
 I lasted about three months between Mill Hill and Sewell.
 No sleep tonight.